sazr/crowdsource-housing-reform/README.md

 #### Meta

+- Obviously these proposals are incomplete - we require crowd sourcing to both flesh them out but also improve them so that they successfully achieve their intended objectives without indirect negative consequences.
+- Obviously these proposals are not technical - again we require crowd sourcing to both flesh them out but also improve them so that they successfully achieve their intended objectives without indirect negative consequences.
 - These policies need criticism and input from technical people (politicians, bureaucrats, community members, etc.).
 - We need graphic designers to create info-graphics for each policy that succinctly articulate what the policy is and its benefits.
 These can be distributed on social media, in physical form, etc.
 - Create a website for these policies so its more approachable for non-tecnical people